majn/telegram-purple/README.md

 #### 3. Compile and install

 If libwebp is not available, you can disable sticker support by calling ./configure --disable-libweb instead.
+Please note that this is usually not necessary.

         ./configure
         make